townxelliot/zerocity-gazetteer/nectar_for_the_sigilant/nectar_for_the_sigilant.md

 If the PCs decide to take the mission:

-> The Sigilant leads you through a few more rooms into his "hangar".
+The Sigilant leads the PCs through a few more rooms into his "hangar".
 This room is a glass box like the others, but the ceiling shimmers and ripples like a soap bubble.
 The Sigilant explains, "It's a forcefield, to keep the air in".

-> The room contains 4 aircraft: one resembling a single large butterfly wing, one that looks like a random pile of metal poles, one like a goblet made of pearl, and the last a shifting mass of square panels of light which look like stained glass.
+The room contains 4 aircraft: one resembling a single large butterfly wing, one that looks like a random pile of metal poles, one like a goblet made of pearl, and the last a shifting mass of square panels of light which look like stained glass.
 The Sigilant tells you that this last one is called **Cupid**.
 He will let the PCs borrow her to complete their mission.

 Cupid looks different to each person that sees it: initially, it appears to an onlooker as shifting panels of stained glass; but as it is observed, its form appears to transform into that of a familiar flying machine known to the observer.
-On first encountering the vehicle, ask each player what they think it looks like: to them, the vehicle seems to have this form.
-(If a player can't decide, it appears to be the same as one of the other vehicles in the room.)

 The vehicle can comfortably hold 10 people (its dimensions always remain within a 10m cube).

+Cupid is a transport vehicle designed to take Eyve parts between sites and/or seed new Eyves.
+It arrived recently, to investigate moving any remaining jeevz from this dead Eyve to the one under construction; at this point, the Sigilant got the jeevz to restrain and capture it.
+He soon realised that it was trying to return somewhere, and that it has something to do with the jeevz and the humming birds.
+He is using the PCs as an experiment, in the hope that they will be taken to where "his" humming birds are.

 Cupid is capable of speech, but can only be heard by someone mounted on it.
 Its female voice seems to echo all around (though she is actually speaking to the person through their mind).
 Originally, the speech was intended to reprogram jeevz travelling inside it, ready for a new assignment at a new Eyve.
 To a human travelling inside it, the speech is rather cryptic.

+## Travelling in Cupid
-When the PCs are ready to leave:

-> You climb onto Cupid.
-As soon as you do so, you feel a sudden chill, and a wrenching sensation, as if your stomach is being pulled up towards your throat.
-The others who have climbed onto Cupid are suddenly invisible.
-You can feel and hear them, but they seem to be far, far away.
-You can still see the Sigilant smiling at you.
+When the PCs climb onto Cupid, they feel a sudden chill, and a wrenching sensation, as if their stomach is being pulled up towards their throat.
+The Sigilant keeps smiling at them, though he looks nervous.

-Once everyone is on:

-> The Sigilant presses a button, and the craft shifts, rocks and settles, as if it had been freed from invisible chains.
+Once everyone has boarded, the Sigilant presses a button.
+The craft shifts, rocks and settles, as if it had been freed from invisible chains.
 Then it lifts off, floating up to the ceiling.
-A gentle female voice surrounds you, echoing in your ears (it sounds like Jeevz):
+A gentle female voice echoes around the cabin:

-> "Parameters reset ready for reprogramming to commence in 5...4...3...2..1."
-Then a stream of loud gibberish begins, making your ears ache.
-You feel as if your brain is pressing against the inside of your skull.

-> Through the babble, you hear the Sigilant shout: "Do not worry, my friends!
+"Parameters reset ready for reprogramming to commence in 5...4...3...2..1."
+Then a stream of deafening gibberish begins.
+Through the babble, the Sigilant shouts: "Do not worry, my friends!
 I have heard it before.
 It is nothing to be afraid of!"

-> Mercifully, it stops.
-The craft continues to lift away from the hangar floor, gliding gently up and squeezing through the ceiling membrane.
-You get a sensation like greasy hands running over your exposed skin, and a scent of soap.

-> The voice continues again: "Veru and tectons are operational at the new site.
+The craft lifts up, through the ceiling membrane.
+The voice continues: "Veru and tectons are operational at the new site.
 Barbola work will commence shortly."

-> Cupid then powers up to incredible speed in an instant, though you can't feel her accelerate.
-Soon you are zipping along about half a kilometre above the surface.
-You can see that the obsidian cliff continues in a huge arc for many, many miles.
+Cupid powers up to incredible speed in an instant to fly about half a kilometre above the surface.
+It follows the obsidian cliff, which continues in a huge arc for several kilometres.

-Cupid is a transport vehicle designed to take Eyve parts between sites and/or seed new Eyves.
-It arrived recently, to investigate moving any remaining jeevz from this dead Eyve to the one under construction; at this point, the Sigilant got the jeevz to restrain and capture it.
-He soon realised that it was trying to return somewhere, and that it has something to do with the jeevz and the humming birds.
-He is using the PCs as an experiment, in the hope that they will be taken to where "his" humming birds are.
+* *If the PCs try to take control of Cupid:* Only a skilled pilot would stand a chance of understanding the controls.
+Others may fiddle with them and affect how Cupid handles, but the machine will quickly right itself if thrown off course.
+Though a concerted effort at mischief may enable a PC to deliberately crash the machine.

+After crashing, Cupid no longer makes any sense when spoken to or mounted.
+The mirage of isolation is gone, and she just appears as a large, shell-like, slightly pink container, 10m long.
+Anyone paying attention will see a series of letters across her dashboard which states "UNDER REPAIR".
+Over the next few hours, she will repair herself, ready to return to the Sigilant when the PCs are done in this area.

+Cupid's inertial dampeners prevent passengers receiving too much damage, but a high speed crash will still cause 1d6 stamina loss.

+???the course/map

 ## Cupid's artifacts

-The PCs have the opportunity to explore the inside of Cupid during the flight (individually, as they can't see each other).
-Cupid carries a number of artifacts equal to the number of passengers; each passenger can only find one of them.
+The PCs have the opportunity to explore the inside of Cupid during the flight.
+Cupid carries a number of Organo Capture Cubes (see below) equal to the number of passengers.
 They are in hatches on the inside of the passenger compartment.
 The artifacts need some investigation to figure out their purpose, which is to capture small animals up to the size of a human:

 **Organo Capture Cube**